DilanM818/AD-HTB-Lab/README.md

-# AD-Administration-LAB
+# AD-Basic Administration-LAB

 # Scenario
 We are domain administrators for a day and has been tasked to help the IT department close some work orders.
-We will be performing actions such as adding and removing users and groups, managing group policy, adding computers to the proper domain, and apply a modified Group Policy already in GPMC.
+We will be performing actions such as adding and removing users and groups, managing group policy, adding a new computer to the proper domain, and apply a modified Group Policy already in GPMC.

 # Requirements
 ##### 🔸Users